jharwell/rcsw/README.rst

 RCSW is a collection of reusable (but not necessarily generic) C software modules, in the style of the C++ STL.
+Intended to jump-start new software development and generally make your C development life easier.
+Briefly, it
-Briefly, it contains:
+contains:

 - Data structures: ringbuffer, linked list, FIFIO, dynamic array, binary search tree, red-black tree, order statistics tree, hashmap, binary heap, etc.